Skip to content

 3. The system sends a check-in link to the guest.

-4. The guest fills in their data from their phone, uploads the ID photo, and signs.
+4. The guest fills in their Annex I data from their phone and signs the truthfulness declaration.
+No photo of the document is uploaded.

 5. They arrive.
-You validate the data is correct.
+You compare their document with the data they typed.

 6. One click submits the report to SES.HOSPEDAJES.
 You get the receipt back.

-7. The data is kept for 3 years automatically and deleted afterwards.
+7. The data is kept for 3 years automatically and deleted afterwards3.

 Total manual work per reservation: 30-60 seconds (the validation).
 Compared to the 10-15 minutes of the manual flow, the difference is visible in the first week.